open-feature/ruby-sdk/README.md

   ))
   # alternatively, you can bind multiple providers to different domains
   config.set_provider(OpenFeature::SDK::Provider::NoOpProvider.new, domain: "legacy_flags")
+  # you can set a global evaluation context here
+  config.evaluation_context = OpenFeature::SDK::EvaluationContext.new("host" => "myhost.com")
 end

 # Create a client
 client = OpenFeature::SDK.build_client
 # Create a client for a different domain, this will use the provider assigned to that domain
 legacy_flag_client = OpenFeature::SDK.build_client(domain: "legacy_flags")
+# Evaluation context can be set on a client as well
+client_with_context = OpenFeature::SDK.build_client(
+  evaluation_context: OpenFeature::SDK::EvaluationContext.new("controller_name" => "admin")
+)

 # fetching boolean value feature flag
 bool_value = client.fetch_boolean_value(flag_key: 'boolean_flag', default_value: false)